isomerpages/seab-corp/_seab-link-issue-2-2025/Editor's Note.md

 2025 "@21 Charting New Chapters", where we commemorated our coming of age of 21 years and set our sights on new horizons for educational assessment in Singapore.</p>
-<p>on't miss our feature on this year’s Singapore International Primary School
+<p>Don't miss our feature on this year’s Singapore International Primary School
 Examination (<em>i</em>PSLE) event, which celebrates its 20th anniversary, highlighting two decades of global education benchmarking.
 This article offers insights on how we're strengthening our international partnerships.</p>